 - If you have made any changes in the Tomcat server such as the web.xml and server.xml files, then update the changes. - If any memory configuration is modified in the /etc/init.d/servicedesk.server file update the same changes. - To configure network settings, go to the Appliance Configuration and click Network. - In the browser, open the Classic ZENworks Service Desk portal.
-The schema upgrade will be initiated automatically, and the upgrade process might be in progress or completed. - A confirmation message is displayed after the upgrade is completed. - If the upgrade fails, then follow the on-screen instructions. - If you have customized the CSS, then the backup of CSS is available in the /vastorage/LiveTime/Style location.
+The schema upgrade will be initiated automatically, and the upgrade process might be in progress or completed. - A confirmation message is displayed after the upgrade is completed. - If the upgrade fails, then follow the on-screen instructions. - If you have customized the CSS, then you should customize it again, as the existing customization might not work.
+The backup of CSS is available in the /vastorage/LiveTime/Style location.

-After completing the migration process, replicate the same changes in the following UI location: Setup > Customize > User Portal > CSS • If you had customized the new end-user portal, then you should customize it again, as the existing customization might not work.
-To customize, go the following UI location:
+After completing the migration process, review and replicate the same changes in the following UI locations:

+Setup > Customize > User Portal > CSS